Coolpenguin3745/Minecraft-Murder-Mystery-Maps/README.md

 ## Investigator:

 The Investigator can message alive players if they've interacted with a dead person recently with.
-Only 3 uses per round
+Only 3 uses per round.
+After two minutes, any role can lie about interacting with a dead person.

 ## Vampire: